tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 identifiable "person or group" that continues to play a significant role, especially as compared to the role that the dispersed stakeholders play [[2], Section 4]<sup>[f3][footnote_3~]</sup>.

-The SEC has placed particular attention on promoter efforts to impact a token's supply and/or demand.
-It has also focused on a promoter's efforts to use the proceeds from a token offering to create an ecosystem that will drive demand for the tokens once the network is functional.<sup>[f1][footnote_1~]</sup> Further, the SEC has singled out promoter efforts to maintain a token's price by intervening in the buying and selling of tokens, separate from developing and maintaining the underlying network.
+The SEC has placed particular attention on promoter efforts to impact a token's supply and/or demand and has also focused on a promoter's efforts to use the proceeds from a token offering to create an ecosystem that will drive demand for the tokens once the network is functional.<sup>[f1][footnote_1~]</sup> Further, the SEC has singled out promoter efforts to maintain a token's price by intervening in the buying and selling of tokens, separate from developing and maintaining the underlying network.

-Paragraph 27 of the *Paragon* Order provides an example:

-> Paragon also maintained… a 'Controlled Reserve Fund' to keep the price of PRG 'stable'.
-If the price of PRG tokens were
-> to drop significantly, the Controlled Reserve Fund would 'intervene by buying back PRG in an effort to stabilize the
-> market price'.
-Conversely, the Controlled Reserve Fund would '[r]elease PRG to the markets if PRG deflates too fast
-> and pushes token prices up too rapidly'"); Guillermo Jimenez, SEC's Crypto Czar: Stablecoins might be violating
-> securities laws Decrypt (2019), https://decryptmedia.com/5940/secs-crypto-czar-stablecoins-might-be-violating-securities-laws (accessed March 19, 2019) (quoting the SEC's Senior Advisor for Digital Assets, Valerie Szczepanik, as having stated 'I've seen stablecoins that purport to control price through some kind of pricing mechanism… controlled through supply and demand in some way to keep the price within a certain band', and '[W]here there is one central party controlling the price fluctuation over time, [that] might be getting into the land of securities').
+Further, the SEC's Senior Advisor for Digital Assets, Valerie Szczepanik, noted promoter efforts in this area may implicate U.S. securities law, recently stating she has "seen stablecoins that purport to control price through some kind of pricing mechanism… controlled through supply and demand in some way to keep the price within a certain band", and "[W]here there is one central party controlling the price fluctuation over time, [that] might be getting into the land of securities" [[6]].

-In contrast to the kinds of efforts that meet *Howey*'s fourth prong, to the extent that a token's value is driven by market forces (supply and demand conditions), it suggests that the value of the token is attributable to factors other than the promoter's efforts.
-This is assuming that the promoter does not put some mechanism in place to manage token supply or demand in order to maintain a token's price.
+> In contrast to the kinds of efforts that meet *Howey*'s fourth prong, to the extent that a token's value is driven by
+> market forces (supply and demand conditions), it suggests that the value of the token is attributable to factors other
+> than the promoter's efforts.
+This is assuming that the promoter does not put some mechanism in place to manage token
+> supply or demand in order to maintain a token's price.

 In addition, decentralization of control calls into question whether the application of the Securities Act [[1]] makes sense to begin with.
 A main purpose of&nbsp;[[1]] is to ensure that securities issuers "tell the public the truth about their